panopticoncentral/notes-on-cps/building.md

 * Get build properties for full build and design-time build
 * Check whether the project is considered up-to-date.

 The result of a build is contained in a `IBuildResult`.
+The `IBuildSupport` interface can be used to determine information about a project's build, such as what targets are run for a particular action, the current status of the project's build (represented as `BuildStatus`), and whether the project supports particular build actions.

 # Design-time Builds